 As already mentioned, every trance song has a certain energy level.
 This energy level can be opinion-based, and software such as Mixed In Key can provide the song’s energy level according to its logic.

 To make things simple, we can categorize songs by energy.
-For example, some songs have a high energy sound, some have a more low energy sound, and some have a sound between low and high energy.
+For example, some songs have a relatively high energy sound, some have a relatively more low energy sound, and some have a sound between low and high energy.
 This post uses such categories from this example.

 As far as I know, three things can influence the song’s energy: tempo, the brightness of sounds, and crowdedness.

 Tempo.
 Generally, the faster the tempo of a song, the higher its energy level, but not always.
 For example, a song in half-time can feel half its tempo in common time.
 The tempo that tools such as rekordbox can show us is the common time tempo.

 The brightness of sounds.
 As far as I know, most of the time, the more bright sounds a song has, the more energy the song has.
 Also, when sounds become brighter, the song’s energy can increase.

 I believe that the brightness of songs doesn’t make mixing songs easier or harder.
 However, I believe that when the difference is too big (opinion-based) between two songs when looking at brightness, the less bright song can sound dull.

 A song can feel crowded when it plays many elements together or when one or more elements have a busy pattern.
 When songs feel crowded, they can also feel busy.
 However, if a song is crowded or not is opinion-based.